armory/documentation/_halyard_release_notes/armory-halyard_v1.9.1.md

 ## Known Issues

-AWS cli is missing a dependency, which causes that Spinnaker cannot be deployed if it has Kubernetes accounts using AWS cli for getting authentication tokens.
+Spinnaker cannot be deployed if it has Kubernetes accounts that use the AWS cli to get authentication tokens.
+The AWS cli is missing a dependency in this version of Halyard.

 ## Highlights